Quick Add in Shopping Bag

 Learn from the market

-After going through over 80 e-Commerce sites, I discovered 10 sites that have a shopping bag recommendation section that was similar to what we invisioned.
-I summarized the findings and attached screenshots of each example in a Google Slides deck, which was shared with key stakeholders through Slack and in project meetings.
+With the project goals and requirements in mind, I reviewed over 80 e-commerce sites and identified 10 with shopping bag features similar to what we envisioned.
+I summarized key findings and compiled screenshots of each example in a Google Slides deck, which was shared with key stakeholders over Slack and in project meetings.

 Inspect the existing Shopping Bag performance

-Since the existing Shopping Bag already had two product recommendation sections – You May Also Like (YMAL) and Recently Viewed (RV), adding Quick Add in Shopping Bag will make the page even longer, especially on mobile.
-The market research also showed that most online shopping websites don’t have more than 2 recommendation sections in Shopping Bag.
-So, I reached out to our Data Scientist to get the performance data of YMAL and RV so that we can decide if both sections are worth keeping.
+Since the Shopping Bag already had two product recommendation sections—You May Also Like (YMAL) and Recently Viewed (RV), adding Quick Add risked making the page too long, especially on mobile.
+The market research also indicated that most sites keep their shopping bags simple by limiting recommendation sections to two.
+To determine whether both YMAL and RV should be kept, I collaborated with our Data Scientist to analyze their performance.

 Design Process

-In the first 2 iterations, I focused on answering one question: where is the best place to recommend these products?
-I explored different location options with various UI treatments based on project requirements and learnings from the market.
+In the first 2 iterations, I explored different location options with various UI treatments based on project requirements and learnings from the market.

-I presented the options the team believed most promising from iteration 2 to the co-founders for design feedback.
-Their feedback was very helpful in shaping the feature:
+I presented the most promising options from iteration 2 to the co-founders for feedback, which helped shaping the feature:

-After weighing our options, we decided to modify the UI so that no new product images would be required.
-I conducted a 5th design iteration, maintaining the original image backgrounds, and presented the updated options for approval.
+To address this, we evaluated our options and decided to modify the UI to avoid the need for new product images.
+I iterated on the design, maintaining the original image backgrounds, and presented the updated options for approval.

 I speak CSS for a more efficient communication with engineers.